 Financial crime is criminal conduct involving malicious acts against banks and financial institutions committed by individuals, groups, or criminal organizations to steal, manipulate, launder money, finance terrorism, and obtain financial gains and professional advantage.

 Financial crime can have devastating impacts on the social and emotional well-being of individuals.
-For organizations, failure to inculcate financial crime compliance can have significant financial and reputational losses to the organizations.
-Following are some examples that are normally considered a financial crime,
+For organizations, failure to inculcate financial crime compliance can have significant financial and reputational losses to the organizations. ]

 • Money laundering